Physical Therapy School Options in Boston

 - Rehabilitation Technologies

 - Vocational Rehabilitation Counselor

 The table below makes it easy to compare the three schools and choose the right one.

 |School Type||4-year, private not-for-profit||4-year, private not-for-profit||4-year, private not-for-profit|

 |Campus Setting||Large city||Large city||Large city|

-Boston University (BU) was founded in 1839 and serves nearly 33,000 students annually through 17 schools and colleges.
+Boston University (BU) was founded in 1839 and serves over 33,000 students annually through 17 schools and colleges.
 The university also offers more than 250 fields of study, including physical therapy.
-Its Sargent College can trace its roots to 1881 and currently houses two dual bachelor's degree and Doctor of Physical Therapy (DPT) programs as well as a traditional DPT option.
+Its Sargent College can trace its roots to 1881 and currently houses a dual bachelor's degree and Doctor of Physical Therapy (DPT) programs as well as a traditional DPT option.

 Bachelor of Science in Health Studies and Doctor of Physical Therapy